danadrianmirea/hackerrank/README.md

-"This is a repo I'm using to store my hackerrank solutions"
+This is a repo I'm using to store my hackerrank solutions